canonical/gomaasclient/DEVELOPMENT.md

 Where
 - `type` is the kind of the change (e.g. feature, bug fix, documentation change, refactor).
-- `scope` may be used to provide additional contextual information (e.g. which system component is affected).
-If scope is provided, it’s enclosed in parentheses.
 - `!` MUST be added if commit introduces a breaking change.
 - `description` is a brief summary of a change (try to keep it short, so overall title no more than 72 characters).
 - `footer` is detailed information about the change (e.g. breaking change, related bugs, etc.).